josefsbreakfast/Polaris-Protocol/🌖_6_Learning_The_Skies/🐓_איז_נישט_קיין_קליינע_זאַך/README.md

 ---

-## 🧩 A Note on Different Bridges
+## 🧩 A Note On Different Bridges

 This note begins with one practical bridge, not the whole map.

 In some traditional settings, the first workable route of counsel may run through Jewish men: rabbonim, teachers, elders, fathers, brothers, colleagues, and trusted communal figures.

 That does not mean women are absent from the situation, nor that women’s knowledge is secondary.

 It means that different people may need different bridges.

 Women in and around these systems may also need dedicated forms of support and counsel, including routes shaped by women’s learning, rebbetzins, family life, professional experience, marriage, motherhood, communal responsibility, and women’s own ethical authority.

 Those pathways should not be treated as an afterthought.
 They may need their own note.

-This README begins with the first bridge that may be most immediately workable for some of the men currently under pressure.
+The wider work cannot exclude the knowledge, steadiness, and discernment of Jewish women and other community members.

 One bridge is not the whole crossing.